EdwardLiuyc/StaticMapping/README.md

 # TODO
 - **Loop Close factor should be rubust**
-- **using docker to run**
 - compare IcpUsingPointMatcher & IcpFast -> what's the exact difference.
 - some examples for ground removal2
 - yaml configs
-- less memory usage
 - more feature as heartbeat
 - split output map
 - add odom to pose extrapolater
-- gps sfactor sampler
 - latter combime for frames (if read from file) / save raw cloud
 - another mode for the imu which provides attitude
 - do cross-check on loop detection results